egberts/egberts.github.io-src/content/articles/systemd-automatic-file-deletion-creation.md

 Configuring Automatic File Creation and Deletion
 ================================================

-There are several services that create or delete files or directories:
+Services that create or delete files or directories:

 * `systemd-tmpfiles-clean.service`
 * `systemd-tmpfiles-setup-dev.service`
 * `systemd-tmpfiles-setup.service`

 The system location for the configuration files is `/usr/lib/tmpfiles.d/*.conf`.
 The local configuration files are in `/etc/tmpfiles.d`.
 Files in `/etc/tmpfiles.d` override files with the same name in `/usr/lib/tmpfiles.d`.
 See tmpfiles.d(5) manual page for file format details.

 Note that the syntax for the `/usr/lib/tmpfiles.d/*.conf` files can be confusing.
-For example, the default deletion of files in the `/tmp` directory is located in `/usr/lib/tmpfiles.d/tmp.conf` with the line:
+For example, the default deletion of files in the `/tmp` directory locates in `/usr/lib/tmpfiles.d/tmp.conf` with the line:

 `cron
 q /tmp 1777 root root 10d
 `

-The type field, `q`, discusses creating a subvolume with quotas which is really only applicable to BTRFS filesystems.
+The type field, `q`, discusses creating a subvolume with quotas applies to BTRFS filesystems.
 It references type `v` which in turn references type `d` (directory).
-This then creates the specified directory if is is not present and adjusts the permissions and ownership as specified.
+This then creates the specified directory if none existed before and adjusts the permissions and ownership as specified.
-Contents of the directory will be subject to time based cleanup if the age argument is specified.
+Contents of the directory will be subject to time based cleanup if the age argument gets specified.

-If the default parameters are not desired, then the file should be copied to `/etc/tmpfiles.d` and edited as desired.
+If the default parameters are not desired, then copy the file to `/etc/tmpfiles.d` and edited as desired.
 For example:

 ```bash
 mkdir -p /etc/tmpfiles.d